marshareb/marshareb.github.io/about.md

 ### Research Interests

-My interests as of now are in Geometric Group Theory and Dynamics, though this is subject to me learning more.
+My interests as of now are in Geometric Group Theory and Dynamics, though this is subject to my learning more.

 ### Contact me